-- We reserve the right to remove participants and attendees who do not comply with the proper registration, security procedures or requirements of attendee conduct outlined below at any point during an event without a refund.
+- We reserve the right to remove participants, members, and attendees who do not comply with the proper registration, security procedures or requirements of attendee conduct outlined below at any point during an event without a refund.
 Summit Series reserves the right to remove anyone who disobeys any requirements, procedures, policies or regulations of the event.

 - No participants or attendees may impersonate any person or entity, or falsely state or otherwise misrepresent their affiliation with a person or entity.